OWASP/samm/v2.0/beta/core/implementation/i-defect-management.md

 # A: Defect Tracking (Flaws/Bugs/Process)

 ## Maturity 1
+### Benefits
 ### Activity
 Any and all security defects should be recorded and tracked in a central location.
+This location can be per team, project, or organisation-wide.
 Defects should be assigned meaningful categories, and should be prioritised based on the risk they pose.

 Sources of defects should include, but not be limited to, those discovered via: